Long-delayed Colorado project included in latest round of federal water funding

 Washington state officials declared a drought emergency this April as they expect high temperatures and water shortages this summer.

-The post Long-delayed Colorado project included in latest round of federal water funding appeared first on Utah News Dispatch.
+The post Long-delayed Colorado project included in latest round of federal water funding appeared first on Nebraska Examiner.